 There are many scammers who will create fake accounts in social media.
 They will steal photographs and upload to the fake accounts to attract other users.
 There are many kinds of motive, such as to scam money, market a service/product/for another account or even just to prank people.

 The impersonator can be acting like the photographer to fool models into getting a shoot or a "shoot" with them.
 Their photography skill is obviously bad and that is why they have to use other photographers' work.
-Many scammers are impersonating photographers to get model-wannabes to send them private photographs for "casting purposes".
+Many scammers are impersonating photographers to get aspiring models to send them private photographs for "casting purposes".
 I have my fair share of being a victim of impersonation as well.

 I have encountered a self proclaimed photographer with very bad reputation and skill, and he uploads other people's work as his Facebook Cover photos to mislead models and does not reply when people question if the photographs are taken by him - cunning indeed.